ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-documentation/Creating-new-branch.md

 Start by creating a new branch off of the **web-development** (not master) branch so that changes to the documentation are easy to track and follow.

-To create a new branch off of the web-development branch, head over to the terminal and use the following unix commands:
+To create a new branch off of the web-development branch, head over to the terminal and use the following git commands:

 ```bash
 # Change your directory to the position of your local BrainFANS repository